SagarDeyagond/learning/computer_vision_q_and_a.md

 For example, in a defect CNN, it boosts test accuracy from 65% to 85% by forcing robust feature learning instead of memorizing training quirks.
 It’s like training an ensemble of sub-networks.

-In inference, dropout’s off — all neurons are used, with weights scaled (e.g., \( w \cdot 0.5 \)) to match training’s expected output.
+In inference, dropout’s off — all neurons are used, with weights scaled e.g., $( w \cdot 0.5 )$ to match training’s expected output.
 In my segmentation work, dropout after dense layers cut overfitting, ensuring reliable tumor detection on unseen data.